TayLord2/insurgency-sourcemod/addons/sourcemod/plugins/README.txt

 1) Hunt-Survival
   Bots will endlessly respawn until the cache is blown at which point each kill is permanement.
 This typically requires less bots.
+  Explosive kills can be made to be permanent kills to allow bots to be whittled down.
+  There is a a custom theater I uploaded (All Weapons Coop (Lower Weights)) to reduce the weight of explosives to allow for an rpg and rifle to be carried for this purpose.
-  Explosive kills can be made to be permanent kills to allow bots to be whittled down Team starts with a set number of shared respawns (hs_start) Team lifecount gets incremented by hs_reward every x (hs_killcount) kills.
+  Team starts with a set number of shared respawns (hs_start) Team lifecount gets incremented by hs_reward every x (hs_killcount) kills.
   Team cannot have more than hs_maxLives team lives total